wilsonz347/i95dev-technical-assessment/README.md

 This project implements an AI-powered product description generator designed to create compelling, SEO-optimized product descriptions and marketing copy from basic product information.
 The system leverages LLMs to generate missing product fields and product images using available product data.

+**Deployment:**

+The application has been deployed and is accessible at: https://wilsonz347.github.io/i95dev-technical-assessment/.

 ### Project

 #### Backend (Python)